Help us choose the final syntax for Masonry in CSS

 CSS Grid massively improves developer experience by letting us create structures where our containers control sizing instead.
 Track sizing is a much more powerful tool than item sizing — with more ways to define interactions.
 Plus, by asking the browser to scan all the items to find their sizes, and then calculate the track sizes, it loses the performance advantage of reading the size directly from the defined track value instead.

-That doesn’t mean this idea would never be useful.
+But all of that doesn’t mean this idea would never be useful.
 Our mega menu demo of a footer of links is a good example of a use case for which repeat(auto-fill, auto) could be helpful.
 The strings of text are short, there are no images to worry about sizing, and the designer likely wants to avoid wrapping.
+Auto-sized columns would yield a great result without requiring the developer to adjust content sizing.

 a menu with a ton of links, like in a website footer, laid out with Grid Level 3